On This Page[Hide][Show]

 - Report directly to senior management

-- Evaluate subordinates, providing constructive feedback
+- Evaluate subordinates and provide constructive feedback

-- Contribute to the maximization of efficiency and productivity
+- Contribute to maximizing efficiency and productivity

-Depending on the company, sample vice president requirements and qualifications may include:
+Depending on the company, sample Vice President requirements and qualifications may include:

-- Significant experience in the industry
+- Significant industry experience

 - Leadership or management experience

-- Exceptional communication skills, both written and verbal
+- Exceptional communication skills, both written and oral

-- Strong team-building skills and ability to motivate others
+- Strong team building skills and ability to motivate others

-- Team-player mindset and willingness to collaborate
+- Team player mindset and willingness to collaborate

-Similar Job Titles include:
+Similar job titles include:

 - Vice President of Operations